nestybox/sysbox-runc/README.md

 sudo make install
 ```

-`sysvisor-runc` will be installed to `/usr/local/sbin/sysvisor-runc` on your system.
+`sysbox-runc` will be installed to `/usr/local/sbin/sysbox-runc` on your system.

 #### Build Tags

-`sysvisor-runc` supports optional build tags for compiling support of various features.
+`sysbox-runc` supports optional build tags for compiling support of various features.
 To add build tags to the make option the `BUILDTAGS` variable must be set.

 ```bash